sagemath/sagewiki_to_gh-2022-10-10/days23/CodingProjects.md

         z -= modulus
     return z

-# L = list of numbers you want to take the square root of
+# L = list of numbers you want to take the square root of.
 # bound = bound on the absolute value of the coefficients of
-# the resulting polynomial
+# the resulting polynomial.
 def swinnerton_dyer(L, bound):
     for p in Primes():
         if all([gcd(p,s) == 1 and is_square(Mod(s,p)) for s in L]):